data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 library(here)
 ```

-## Import Data
+## Import data

 In this analysis we'll be importing and combining six datasets that describe the
 number of students with disabilities in a given year.
 Let's spend some time
 carefully reviewing how to get the `.csv` files we'll need downloaded and stored
 on your computer.
 If you want to run the code exactly as written here, you'll
 need to store the same datasets in the right location.
-As an alternate, we make these data files that are used in the walkthrough - like those in other walkthroughs -
-available through the {dataedu} package.
+As an alternate, we make these data files that are used in the walkthrough---like those in other walkthroughs---available through the {dataedu} package.
 Last, we note that while it's possible to use this
 walkthrough on different datasets or to store them in different locations on
 your computer, you'll need to make adjustments to your code based on the
 datasets you used and where you stored them.
 We suggest only doing this if you
 already have some experience using R.

-### What to Download
+### What to download

 In this walkthrough, we'll be using six separate datasets of child counts, one
 for each year between 2012 and 2017.
 If you're copying and pasting the code in
 this walkthrough, we recommend downloading the datasets from our GitHub
 repository for the most reliable results.
-As we note above, you can also access these data after they have been merged together via the {dataedu} package; see the Importing the Data From the {dataedu} Package section of this chapter.
+As we note above, you can also access this data after they have been merged via the {dataedu} package; see the "Importing the Data From the {dataedu} Package" section of this chapter.
 Here's a link to each file; we also include a short URL via the URL-shortener website
-bit.ly:
+*bit.ly*:

  - [2012 data](https://github.com/data-edu/data-science-in-education/raw/master/data/longitudinal_data/bchildcountandedenvironments2012.csv) (https[]()://github.com/data-edu/data-science-in-education/raw/master/data/longitudinal_data/bchildcountandedenvironments2012.csv) (https://bit.ly/3dCtVtf)